ca-mantis-shrimp/dotfiles/wiki/index.md

 bin/
 {{ end }}

-./literate_config/
+literate_config/
+wiki/
 ```
 - If we are not in windows, we are removing the `AppData`, `Documents`, and all PowerShell files from the `.chezmoiscripts` directory
     - These folders are a microsoft thing, and shouldn't make their way into linux directories
         - specifically, this is where the neovim config and powershell script are respectively.
 - Otherwise, we are removing the `nvim` folder from the `.config` file
     - so we don't conflict with the version that is used in windows
-- finally, we ignore this folder!
+- dont forget to ignore this folder!
     - because it is not intended to be copied to the machine's home directory, it is intended to serve as the brain of the repository itself and thus should never be included
+- we have a similar thing going on with the wiki folder. this is intended to be the main point that we use to just represent the exported directory

 # Git